What Is Cyclical Depression? Types, Treatments, And Support

 Therapy

 Various forms of therapy may be effective if you have cyclical depression.
 Many clients find talk therapy valuable in treating mood shifts and depressive episodes.
 However, some forms of treatment may differ depending on your diagnosis.
-For example, SAD is linked to a lack of sunlight.
+For example, seasonal affective disorder is linked to a lack of sunlight.
 One popular treatment method is taking Vitamin D supplements in conjunction with light therapy.
 Consult your healthcare provider before trying a new therapy or taking new supplements.

 If you aren’t sure what to address in therapy, talking about your feelings may be a relief.
 Your therapist can guide you through activities, interactive assignments, and guided questions if it helps you.
 In addition, there are over 400 therapeutic modalities that clients can try, so if one doesn’t work for you, there may be another that is effective.